Russians in China: Russians at the Argun

 After the Decembrist revolt of 1825, political prisoners were sent to the Nerchinsk area.
 Some of them are said to have escaped from Katorga (penal labor) across the river and to have married indigenous women.
 Since the 1870s, Cossacks began grazing their cattle on the Chinese side, first along the Khaul river which is closest to Russia, only a day's ride away from the Russian settlements.
 They erected simple shelters for haymaking in summer and autumn and for hunting in winter.
 Already before 1900, some of these cattle stations began to coalesce into the first villages, like Manerka (Russian: Манерка) at the lower Khaul.

 These settlers were tolerated by Chinese officials, usually themselves from nomadic groups (e.g. Mongols, Solons).
-Han Chinese, who would have preferred farming like the Russians, were at first not allowed to settle here.
+Han Chinese, which would have preferred farming like the Russians, were at first not allowed to settle here.
 Around 1900, there were only a few Chinese shopkeepers in the area, selling alcohol and tobacco.
 The latter became much more profitable after the introduction of customs controls in 1900 and especially with the end of the 50-verst free trade zone along the border.

-The Qing authorities unsuccessfully tried to encourage Han farmers to settle there but from 1905 they replaced indigenous officials with Han men, much to the chagrin of the Mongols.
+The Qing authorities unsuccessfully tried to encourage Han farmers to settle there, but from 1905, they replaced indigenous officials with Han men, much to the chagrin of the Mongols.
 After the revolutionary turmoil of 1911, China struggled to reassert control of the Hulunbuir area which was partially achieved in 1915, fully only in 1920.

-The Russian civil war and its aftermath
+The Russian Civil War and its aftermath

-The Russian civil war and its aftermath changed the make-up of the Trekhrechye Russian community.
-Four waves of immigrants might be distinguished: (1) Cossacks who had lived just on the Russian side on the Argun and now settled down on the Chinese side; (2) other refugees of the civil war from the remainder of Transbaikalia, many hoping to return soon; (3) the largest wave: refugees from Soviet collectivization, starting in 1929 (Russian: Тридцатники tridtsatniki, "1930-ers"); (4) laid-off employees of the Eastern Chinese Railway which was run largely by Russians up until that time.
-As a result of this, ethnic Russians represented more than 80% of this region's population in the late 1930s and early 40s.
+The Russian Civil War and its aftermath changed the make-up of the Trekhrechye Russian community.
+Four waves of immigrants might be distinguished: firstly, the Cossacks which had lived on the Russian side on the Argun and now settled down on the Chinese side; secondly, other refugees of the civil war from the remainder of Transbaikal, many hoping to return soon; thirdly, the largest wave of refugees from Soviet collectivization, starting in 1929 (known as the tridtsatniki '1930-ers'); and lastly, laid-off employees of the Chinese Eastern Railway, which was run largely by Russians up until that time.
+As a result of these, ethnic Russians represented more than 80% of this region's population in the late 1930s to the early 1940s.

 The Cossack settlers organized an administration of their own, consisting of village elders, with a chief elder in the village of Suchye (Russian: Сучье), where there was also a Chinese district chief.
 Chinese authorities attempted to assimilate the emigrants in the 1920s by introducing passports, raising taxes, prohibiting Orthodox feast days.
 When the archbishop of Harbin visited Dragotsenka in 1926, he was arrested.